lazerwalker/twine-app-builder/README.md

 It's primarily intended to take games made in tools like [Twine](https://twinery.org) (both 1 and 2), [Bitsy](http://www.bitsy.org/), and [PuzzleScript](https://www.puzzlescript.net/) and produce desktop builds suitable for distribution on platforms such as Steam or Itch.
 But you may find other uses for it as well!
 It works with any game whose output is HTML/JavaScript/CSS.

+**And yes, it works with custom assets like images and audio!** If your game works in Google Chrome, it should work here.

 To use this, you will need basic familiarity with git and GitHub.
 No other technical expertise is needed beyond whatever you need to make your game!

 For the technically-minded: this uses GitHub Actions to bundle up your game into a prewritten Electron app template, which then gets built for Windows and macOS.